-Capacity was increased from 106 to 128 in screen one and from 102 to 110 in screen two plus dedicated wheelchair spaces and improved sightlines.
+Cinema screen capacity was increased from 106 to 128 in screen one and from 102 to 110 in screen two plus dedicated wheelchair spaces and improved sightlines.

 The Town Council took possession of the Stag on 2nd January 2009 and its original intention was to open at Easter that year.
 Pressure from local drama groups helped the Council's team to work wonders as The Stag had been closed, dark and cold for six months.
 It re-opened in mid-January with the Sevenoaks Entertainers' pantomime of Cinderella & the Glass Slipper.
 This meant the Entertainers continued an unbroken run of pantomimes at the Stag which started in 1990 - a record only interrupted by the Covid pandemic but re-started in 2022.
 The cinemas re-opened for the February 2009 half-term using the flexibility the digital equipment provided and which means The Stag Cinema can show multiple films throughout the week.
 The first films at the new Stag Cinema were the Disney animation "Bolt" starring the voices of John Travolta and Miley Cyrus, the children's film "The Secret of Moonacre" and the surprise hit "Slumdog Millionaire".
-New equipment was added to show 3D films in 2014 and new digital projectors and computers in 2016.
-The auditorium seats were completely renewed in 2013 and the cinema seats completely renewed in 2016.
+New equipment was added to show 3D films in 2014 and new digital projectors and computers in 2016 and improved replacements in 2021.
+The auditorium seats were completely renewed in 2013.
 The Stag's operation to be open for 364 days per year was only interrupted by the Government's use of pandemic lockdowns.
 It has been open every day and operating as a Not For Profit Charity since 2010.
-The Council and the Charity plus funds from the pandemic Culture Recovery Fund have invested around £1.2M into the building since its re-opening.

-Some problems though never seem to change.
+The Council and the Charity plus funds from the pandemic Culture Recovery Fund have invested nearly £1.5M of capital spending into the building since its reopening.
+In 2023 55kW of solar panels and 104kWh of storage batteries were installed in a 3-way funded project between The Stag, Sevenoaks District Council and Sevenoaks Town Council Some problems though never seem to change.